Highland Park Way SW Connection Project

 Options 1 – 3 were informed by what we know about the area and by conversations with local community groups.
 We also considered a path on the west side of Highland Park Way SW, but opted for the east side since there is already an existing path.
 Plus, the west side of the street is more prone to landslides, and because the hill is quite steep, we predict a one-way uphill bike lane would get much less use.
 We believe concentrating our efforts on the east side will benefit the most people.

-1. As mentioned above, our goals for this project are to improve safety and reduce vehicle speeds and collisions.
-Narrowing the street, calming traffic along Highland Park Way SW, and providing an improved dedicated space for people to bike, walk, and roll will help to achieve these goals.
+Some people have also asked why we did not consider widening the path into the green space instead of removing a driving lane.
+The answer comes back to safety.
+As mentioned above, one of our goals for this project is to improve safety for all road users.
+Narrowing the street, calming traffic along Highland Park Way SW, and providing an improved dedicated space for people to bike, walk, and roll will help to achieve this goal.

 All that said, we are still early in the design process, and we are open to exploring different options that are feasible and aligned with our goals